Ryan Alebiosu

-Ryan Alebiosu (born 17 December 2001) is an English professional footballer who plays as a right back for club Blackburn Rovers.
+Ryan Fiyinfoluwa Alebiosu (born 17 December 2001) is a professional footballer who plays as a right back for club Blackburn Rovers.
+Born in England, he represents Nigeria at international level.

-Career
+Club career

 Born in London, Alebiosu joined Arsenal in 2010, at the age of 8, turning professional in 2020.

 He signed on loan for EFL League One side Crewe Alexandra in January 2022, and made his full professional debut in Crewe's 1–0 league defeat at Gillingham on 1 February 2022.
 He moved on loan to Kilmarnock in July 2022.

 In September 2023 he signed for Belgian Pro League club Kortrijk.
 On 3 February 2025, Alebiosu moved on loan to St Mirren.

 On 11 July 2025, Alebiosu signed for EFL Championship side Blackburn Rovers on an initial three-year contract with the option of an extra 12 months.
 On 25 October 2025, Alebiosu scored his first goal for Blackburn Rovers, an equaliser in a 2–1 victory over Southampton.

+International career

+Alebiosu is eligible to represent both England and Nigeria at international level, having been born in England to Nigerian parents.
+He obtained a Nigerian passport ahead of the 2025 Africa Cup of Nations, and was named in Nigeria’s 28-man final squad for the tournament, marking his first senior call-up for the Super Eagles.

+On 30 December 2025, Alebiosu made his senior debut for Nigeria, playing the full match in their final group-stage game, a 3–1 win over the Uganda, which secured Nigeria’s progression to the round of 16.